nicknguyen-cs/automl-integration-poc/README.md

 # automl-integration-poc
 # TranslateText Function

 This repository contains a reusable and configurable JavaScript function for translating text using the Google Cloud Translation API.
 The function accepts dynamic inputs for text, source and target languages, model ID, OAuth2.0 Token, and API endpoint, making it easy to integrate with various projects.
+You can use this as part of middleware or in Contentstack as a code block in Automate.

 ## Prerequisites